sungyubkim/cifar_jax/README.md

 * `./res_cifar/(hyper-parameters)/sharpness.tsv` : sharpness log at terminal point (due to computing time)
     * trace of Hessian for single batch & entire train/test dataset
     * trace of empirical NTK for single batch & entire train/test dataset

+## Benchmark results

+* Witout MixUp

+* With Mixup

+## Questions

+* Q1 : How many samples do we need?
+Is single mini-batch (M>1000) representative?

+* Q2 : Is loss landscape for test dataset similar to the train dataset?